-Edythe has served as culinary historian for Irish America since 1994.
-Her continuing feature series “Sláinte!” traces the histories of traditional Irish food, drink and celebration, liberally laced with a wealth of folklore, mythology and popular customs.
-Edythe owns The Heritage Kitchen, a specialty food business producing sweets and savories based on historical recipes.
+Edythe Preet served as the culinary historian for Irish America since 1994.
+Sadly, Edythe passed away in 2020 but her feature series “Sláinte!” which traces the histories of traditional Irish food, drink and celebration, liberally laced with a wealth of folklore, mythology and popular customs continues to appear on Irish America’s website.
+Edythe also owned The Heritage Kitchen, a specialty food business producing sweets and savories based on historical recipes.

 Michael Quinlin is author of Irish Boston (Globe Pequot Press) and editor of Classic Irish Stories (Lyons Press).
 He founded the Boston Irish Tourism Association, created Boston’s Irish Heritage Trail, and formed MassJazz to promote the vibrant jazz scene in Massachusetts.
 Mike lives in Milton, Massachusetts with his wife, Colette, and son, Devin.

 Turlough McConnell is a producer and writer with over two decades experience as a creative program executive in the Irish-American market.
 For Irish America magazine, Turlough produces special feature supplements, overseeing content, design and all aspects of production.
 Recent subjects include a major feature on Boston College and the John J. Burns Library; a development profile Titanic Belfast, and the book, Celebrating 250 Years of the New York City St. Patrick’s Day Parade.